 Yrjö Sotamaa, professor

-Yrjö Sotamaa is a longtime headmaster and professor at the Helsinki University of Art and Design.
+Yrjö Sotamaa is a longtime President and professor at the University of Art and Design Helsinki.
 During his career, he has functioned as a specialist and professor in top universities, research institutes, companies and ministries in England, Italy, Austria, China, Korea, Sweden and Denmark.

 Aleksi Kuokka, chief designer